civicsense2025/withme.travel/README.md

 ## ✨ Project Status

-The authentication system, leveraging Supabase and `@supabase/ssr`, is now stable and robust.
+The authentication system, leveraging Supabase and `@supabase/ssr`, is now stable and robust after a recent overhaul.
 Previous issues related to refresh tokens and client/server state mismatches have been resolved.
-The codebase constants have been refactored for better clarity and type safety, following the guidelines in `docs/constants-guide.md`.
+The codebase constants have also been refactored for better clarity and type safety, following the guidelines in `docs/constants-guide.md`.
+Trip hooks have been restructured, and the trip creation/editing flows have been improved.
+A visual style guide for the upcoming mobile app is available.

+The project now includes extensive real-time collaboration features including presence awareness, cursor tracking, focus mode, and voting/polling systems.
+We've also added client-side activity timelines and notifications to enhance the collaborative experience.

 ## 🚀 Core Features